ekhlasur-ru/assignment_03/README.md

 ### Relationships

-- One User can have many Bookings (1 → Many)
+- One User → many Bookings
-- One Vehicle can have many Bookings (1 → Many)
+- One Vehicle → many Bookings
-- Each Booking connects exactly one User and one Vehicle
+- Each Booking links one User and one Vehicle

-## Business Logic
+## Project Logic

 - Each user has a unique email
 - Each vehicle has a unique registration number
 - Bookings store rental period, status and total cost
 - Vehicles have availability status (available / rented / maintenance)

-## SQL Queries Explanation
+## SQL Queries Used

-### Query 1: JOIN

-Retrieves booking details along with customer name and vehicle name using INNER JOIN.
+- JOIN → Get booking details with user and vehicle info

-### Query 2: EXISTS

-Finds vehicles that have never been booked using NOT EXISTS.
+- EXISTS → Find vehicles that were never booked

-### Query 3: WHERE

-Fetches available vehicles of a specific type (e.g. car).
+- WHERE → Get available vehicles by type (eg: car)

-### Query 4: GROUP BY & HAVING

-Counts total bookings per vehicle and returns vehicles with more than two bookings.
+- GROUP BY & HAVING → Find vehicles booked more than two times

-## ERD

-The ERD is created using Lucidchart and includes:

-- Primary Keys
-- Foreign Keys
-- Relationship cardinality
-- Status fields

 ## Viva Video